What is adultery in Texas?

 Yes, and this catches many people off guard.
 Texas doesnโt recognize legal separation.
 In the eyes of the law, youโre married until a judge signs your final divorce decree.
 That means any sexual relationship your spouse has during separation, even if youโve lived apart for months or years, still counts as adultery.

 This also means you need to be careful.
 If youโve separated and are thinking about dating, know that a new relationship before your divorce is final could be used against you.
 Weโve seen cases where both spousesโ post-separation relationships became issues in the divorce.
-Itโs not fair, but itโs the law.

 If youโre separated and unsure how to protect yourself, talk to an attorney before making decisions you canโt undo.

-Hereโs something that frustrates many of our clients: Texas law draws a very specific line.
+Texas law draws a very specific line.
 Adultery requires sexual intercourse.
 Many things that feel like cheating, that would absolutely end a marriage, donโt meet the legal definition.

 We hear you.
 Finding out your spouse has been sexting someone else, carrying on an emotional affair, or meeting someone for secret dates hurts just as much as a physical affair.
 The betrayal is real.
-But Texas courts wonโt classify these as โadulteryโ for purposes of property division.
+But Texas courts wonโt classify these behaviors as โadulteryโ for purposes of property division.

 If your spouseโs infidelity didnโt include intercourse, you canโt use adultery as grounds for divorce or seek extra property based on adultery specifically.
 But other forms of betrayal may still matter to your case.
 An experienced attorney can help you understand all your options.

-Is adultery illegal in Texas?
+Is Adultery Illegal in Texas?

 No. Adultery isnโt a crime in Texas.
 Your spouse wonโt be arrested or face criminal charges for cheating.
 We know that might feel unjust when youโre the one dealing with the fallout.

 But while adultery isnโt criminal, it does have real consequences in family court.
 Texas allows โfault-basedโ divorce, meaning you can cite adultery as the reason your marriage ended.
-Proving it can affect how the judge divides your property, whether you receive spousal support, and sometimes even custody arrangements.
+Proving it can affect how the judge divides your property, whether you receive spousal maintenance, and sometimes even custody arrangements.

 The legal system may not punish your spouse the way you wish it would, but it does give you tools to protect yourself financially.